An incoming first-year student is a traditional new incoming freshman student arriving in the fall.

 A cornerstone of the International Honors Program in Lloyd International Honors College is the required International Experience, in which you live and study outside the United States in a culture different from your own.
-In order to help the admissions committee get to know you better, please write a 500-word essay in which you tell the Honors College Admissions committee about how a semester of study abroad will contribute to your educational and intellectual growth at UNCG and to your long-term personal and professional goals.
-We encourage you to draw on books you've read, films you've seen, foods you've tasted, and people you've met as you craft your essay.
-How have those experiences contributed to your sense of what overseas travel and study might hold for you?
+In order to help the admissions committee get to know you better, please write a 500-word essay: how will a semester of study abroad contribute to your educational and intellectual growth at UNCG and to your long-term personal and professional goals?

 - A resume.
 Applicants are encouraged to provide a detailed, well-supported resume, as its thoughtful and thorough preparation will have a considerable impact on application consideration.

 Admission into Honors is selective and is based on holistic review of an applicant's complete dossier, which includes the high school academic record provided in the UNCG application as well as the Honors supplemental application, which consists of the required essay and resume.

 Transfer Student Admissions